 We don’t want to be approaching ourselves in that way.
 There are definitely times where we want to feel bad about something, and that's okay.
 We just need to recognize that we are choosing to feel that.
 But I do think that we have to just get really clear on what it is that we are choosing to feel bad about, and making sure that we really are signing up for that.

 So, I have some thoughts, some things to kind of toss out there for you.
 Feel free to take what resonates and what helps, leave what doesn’t.
-But it's an opportunity for contemplation, for reflection, for building self-awareness.
+But it's an opportunity for contemplation, for reflection, for building self awareness.
 This is just another one of those opportunities.

 I was just messaging with a friend today, it seems like these growth and self-improvement opportunities never end.
 And it’s like, yep, here’s another one.
 But it just gives us the opportunity.
 We can just get through it, or we can also take it as an opportunity to learn more about ourselves and to strengthen our relationships with ourselves.